Egypt: Education

 secular public schools, which had previously been free, began to charge fees.

 In the 1950s, President Nasser phased in free education for all Egyptians.
 The Egyptian curriculum influenced other Arab education systems, which often employed Egyptian-trained teachers.
 Demand soon outstripped the level of available state resources, causing the quality of public education to deteriorate.
 Today this trend has culminated in poor teacher–student ratios (often around one to fifty) and persistent gender inequality.

 Basic education, which includes six years of primary and three years of preparatory school, is a right for Egyptian children from the age of six.
 After grade 9, students are tracked into one of two strands of secondary education: general or technical schools.
 General secondary education prepares students for further education, and graduates of this track normally join higher education institutes based on the results of the Thanaweya Amma, the leaving exam.
 In 2025 Egypt introduced a new Baccalaureate Certificate System which will replace the Thanaweya Amma starting 2026.

 Technical secondary education has two strands, one lasting three years and a more advanced education lasting five.
 Graduates of these schools may have access to higher education based on their results on the final exam, but this is generally uncommon.

 The QS World University Rankings 2025 includes 15 Egyptian universities, with Cairo University ranked highest among them.
 The American University in Cairo follows, improving its position to 410th place.
-Several Egyptian universities have advanced in rankings compared to the previous year, reflecting ongoing improvements in higher education.
+Several Egyptian universities rose in the rankings compared with the previous year.

-The country is currently opening new research institutes with the aim of modernising scientific research and development; the most recent example is Zewail City of Science and Technology.
+Egypt is opening new research institutes to modernise scientific research and development.
+The most recent is Zewail City of Science and Technology.
 Egypt was ranked 86th in the Global Innovation Index in 2025.